OnionIoT/documentation/docs/networking/wifi.md

 :::

+#### Disabling the STA

-To disable this functionality of the radio and disconnect from any connected radio:
+To disable this functionality of the radio and disconnect from any connected WiFi network:

 ```shell
  uci set wireless.client.disabled='1'